Pass the 2015 ICC B2 Commercial Building Inspector Exam!

 The quality and testing of materials used in construction are covered by reference to the appropriate ASTM standard specifications.
 Welding of reinforcement is covered by reference to the appropriate American Welding Society (AWS) standard.

 Uses of the Code include adoption by reference in general building code, and earlier editions have been widely used in this manner.
 The Code is written in a format that allows such reference without change to its language.
-Therefore, background details or suggestions for carrying out the requirements or intent of the Code provisions cannot be included within the Code itself.
+Therefore, background details or suggestions for carrying out the Code provisions’ requirements or intent cannot be included within the Code itself.
 Commentary is provided for this purpose.
-Some of the considerations of the committee in developing the Code are discussed within the Commentary, with emphasis given to the explanation of new or revised provisions.
+Some of the committee’s considerations in developing the Code are discussed within the Commentary, with emphasis given to the explanation of new or revised provisions.

 In conventional light-frame construction, a minimum of _____ studs must be installed at each corner of an exterior wall.

 A building used for factory industrial, moderate hazard purposes is classified as a Group _____ occupancy.